RIT-EVT/IMU/docs/source/srs.rst

 Software Interfaces
 ~~~~~~~~~~~~~~~~~~~

-The DEV1 IMU software reports of measurements over the CANopen
+The DEV1 IMU software reports of measurements over the CANopen network.
-network.
-Note that configurations and functionality of the IMU cannot be
+Note that the behavior of the IMU cannot be modified over CANopen.
-adjusted or controlled by other boards over CANopen.

 Communication Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~